Find Business Schools

 Find Schools Near

-Occupation Description Advise and educate individuals or organizations on acquiring and managing debt.
+Example of Credit Counselor Job Advise and educate individuals or organizations on acquiring and managing debt.
 May provide guidance in determining the best type of loan and explaining loan requirements or restrictions.
 May help develop debt management plans, advise on credit issues, or provide budget, mortgage, and bankruptcy counseling.

-Life As a Credit Counselor
+Life As a Credit Counselor: What Do They Do?

 • Explain services or policies to clients, such as debt management program rules, the advantages and disadvantages of using services, or creditor concession policies.

-What a Credit Counselor Should Know
+Qualities of a Credit Counselor

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.